Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * can *enforce IAM Authenctication* for DB and securily store credentials in *AWS Secrets Manager*
     * only available in VPC (never public)

-## RDS - Custom for Oracle and MS SQL Server
+## RDS Custom - for Oracle and MS SQL Server
+* managed Oracle and Microsoft SQL Server Database with OS and database customization
+* RDS: automates setup, operation, scaling of database in AWS
+* Custom: full admin access to the underlying database and OS
+    * configure settings
+    * install patches
+    * enable native features
+    * access the underlying EC2 Instance using SSH or SSM Session Manager
+* de-activate automation mode to perform your customization -> good practice: table a DB snapshot before

 &nbsp;